1. Introduction

 'Sequencers', which include conditional elements, determine the sequence in which the main cognitive needs are thought about.
 The working storage associated with the main cognitive needs in the 'sequencers' is maintained relatively continuously, and acts as an overview of the current state of the task.
 This overview is the context determining the optimum sequence of, and method used in, thinking.

-Serial behaviour, and different modes of processing ('types of skill'), emerge from the contextual mechanism in operation in particular contexts, rather than being formally defined in advance.
+Serial behaviour, and different modes of processing (sometimes called by the ambiguous terms 'skill based', 'rule based', 'knowledge based'), emerge from the contextual mechanism in operation in particular contexts, rather than being formally defined in advance.

 When I was trying to analyse the verbal protocols collected from people doing the furnace power allocation task, I tried several methods of generating the same sequence of thinking as the operators, and this 'box element’ representation was the one that 'worked' (I now have no record of what else I tried !).